2023 BMW i4 Problems and Top Complaints – Is Your Car A Lemon?

 Since this is the most complained about problem, let’s look at it first.

-The problem, as all complainants state, is that “the on-board GPS sends incorrect information to Apple CarPlay devices, including both location and dead reckoning.
+The problem, as all complainants highlight is that “the on-board GPS sends incorrect information to Apple CarPlay devices, including both location and dead reckoning.
 This means that any application on the phone, including SOS and 911 calls, sends inaccurate location information when this is occurring.
 It is intermittent but acknowledged by BMW as an issue.”

 An owner from Washington adds that when the navigation keeps rerouting, this can be distracting to drivers.
-“It can also disorient the driver if they are driving in an area which is not familiar to them.”
+“It can also disorient the driver if they are driving in an area which is not familiar to them.

 What Happens if You Get the Wrong Data